keu/docs/astro/cli/install-cli.md

 <TabItem value="windows">

 This is where you'll find information about installing the Astro CLI on a Windows operating system.
+Starting with Astro CLI version 1.6, you can use the Windows Package Manager winget command-line tool to install the Astro CLI.
+See [Windows with winget](https://deploy-preview-1375--gallant-neumann-56599d.netlify.app/astro/cli/install-cli?tab=windows%20with%20winget#install-the-astro-cli).

 #### Prerequisites